Endi18/Food-Recipe-Application/README.md

 #### InstructionStepAdapter
 ##### _Author: Endi Triço_

-This is an adapter class (`InstructionStepAdapter`) for a `RecyclerView`.
-It is responsible for binding data to the views in each item of the `RecyclerView`.
+The `InstructionStepAdapter` is responsible for binding data to the views in each item of the `RecyclerView`.

 The `InstructionStepAdapter` class extends `RecyclerView.Adapter<InstructionStepViewHolder>` and takes a context and a list of `Step` objects as parameters in its constructor.

 The `onCreateViewHolder` method is overridden to inflate the layout for each item of the `RecyclerView`.
 It inflates the `list_instructions_steps` layout using the LayoutInflater and returns an instance of `InstructionStepViewHolder` that holds the inflated views.

 The `onBindViewHolder` method is overridden to bind the data to the views in each item.
 It gets the current `Step` object from the list based on the current position and sets the appropriate data to the views in the `InstructionStepViewHolder`.
 In the `onBindViewHolder` method, it sets the step number and title to the respective TextViews.
 It initializes and sets up a horizontal `RecyclerView` (recycler_instructions_ingredients) for displaying the list of ingredients for each step.
 It creates an instance of `InstructionsIngredientsAdapter` and sets it as the adapter for the RecyclerView.
 If the list of ingredients is empty, it hides the LinearLayout_Ingredients layout.
 It also initializes and sets up a horizontal `RecyclerView` (recycler_instructions_equipments) for displaying the list of equipment for each step.
 It creates an instance of `InstructionsEquipmentsAdapter` and sets it as the adapter for the RecyclerView.
 If the list of equipment is empty, it hides the LinearLayout_Equipments layout.

 The `getItemCount` method returns the number of items in the list, which determines the number of items in the `RecyclerView`.

 The `InstructionStepViewHolder` class is a ViewHolder that holds the views for each item in the `RecyclerView`.
 It initializes the views (e.g., textView_instructions_step_number, textView_instructions_step_title, recycler_instructions_equipments, recycler_instructions_ingredients) in its constructor.
 It also initializes the views for the equipment and ingredients headers (textView_equipments, textView_ingredients) and the layout containers (LinearLayout_Equipments, LinearLayout_Ingredients).

 This adapter class is used to populate a `RecyclerView` with a list of Step objects.
-It sets the appropriate data to each view in the item layout (`list_instructions_steps`) using the Step object.
+It sets the appropriate data to each view in the item layout (`list_instructions_steps`) using the `Step` object.
 It also sets up additional RecyclerViews for displaying ingredients and equipment if they exist, and hides the respective layouts if the lists are empty.

 #### RecipeSearchResultAdapter